Contact the GG Archives

 Soldiers Pay Record Book - 1918

-The Pay Record Book of Sgt.
+A Pay Record Book of Sgt.
 1st Class Harry B. Coulter.
-The printed instructions on the pay book will be followed in order that soldiers may promptly receive the pay due them, and payrolls will be made up from data contained in the pay book.
+The printed instructions on the pay book will be followed so that soldiers may promptly receive the pay due them, and payrolls will be made up from data in the pay book.

 Cablegram from General John Pershing to Floyd Gibbons dated 17 October 1918.